bloominstituteoftechnology/react-state2-guided/README.md

 ## Setup

-- Install the Redux Dev Extension for Chrome.
+- Install the Redux DevTools Extension for Chrome.
 - Clone and `npm install`.
 DO NOT FORK!
 (Or the "ketchup" script won't work.)
 - Launch the project on a development server executing `npm run dev`.
 - Visit your app by navigating to `http://localhost:3000` with Chrome.